mchuluq/docker-compose/readme.md

 # LEAMPPER

+### ABOUT

-Is a basic LEAMPPER stack environment using docker compose, It consists of the following:
+Is a basic LEAMPPER stack development/production environment using docker-compose, It consists of the following :
-- Nginx
+- Nginx as reverse proxy to handle all public access.
-- Apache
-- PHP
+- Letsencrypt certbot to handle auto renew SSL cert.
+- Apache use as PHP handler and isolated from direct public access.
-- MySQL
+- Isolated MySQL 5.7.30 (posibly upgrade to 8.x).
+- Optional PhpMyadmin, for development purpose, disable on production.
-- PhpMyAdmin
+- Isolated Redis 6.0.5.
-- Elastic Search
+- posibly use Elastic Search Service.
-- Redis

 ### Implementation Plan